William Hamilton (diplomat): Vases

 Hamilton began collecting Greek vases and other antiquities as soon as he arrived in Naples, obtaining them from dealers or other collectors, or even opening tombs himself.
 In 1766–67 he published a volume of engravings of his collection entitled Collection of Etruscan, Greek, and Roman antiquities from the cabinet of the Honble.
 Wm.
 Hamilton, His Britannick Maiesty's envoy extraordinary at the Court of Naples.
 The text was written by d'Hancarville with contributions by Johann Winckelmann.
 A further three volumes were produced in 1769–76.
 During his first leave in 1771 Hamilton arranged the sale of his collection to the British Museum for £8,410.
 Josiah Wedgwood the potter drew inspiration from the reproductions in Hamilton's volumes.
 During this first leave, in January 1772, Hamilton became a Knight of the Order of the Bath and the following month was elected Fellow of the Society of Antiquaries.
 In 1777, during his second leave to England, he became a member of the Society of Dilettanti.

 When Hamilton returned to England for a third period of leave, in 1783–84, he brought with him a Roman glass vase, which had once belonged to the Barberini family and which later became known as the Portland Vase.
-Hamilton had bought it from a dealer and sold it to the Duchess of Portland.
+Hamilton had bought it from a dealer and sold it to the Duchess of Portland with the help of his niece Mary Hamilton, who was the duchess's literary friend.
 The cameo work on the vase again served as inspiration to Josiah Wedgwood, this time for his jasperware.
 The vase was eventually bought by the British Museum.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1792.

 In 1798, as Hamilton was about to leave Naples, he packed up his art collection and a second vase collection and sent them back to England.
 A small part of the second vase collection went down with HMS Colossus off the Scilly Isles.
 The surviving part of the second collection was catalogued for sale at auction at Christie's when at the eleventh hour Thomas Hope stepped in and purchased the collection of mostly South Italian vases.